Clone & Commit via CLI

 Pull

 Pulling synchronizes the modifications (commit) from the remote repository on Codeberg to the local one.
 Pulling is important when you're working on different computers, to make sure that all computers are on the same page.
 It's even more important when you have collaborators on a project; they may change the files as well, so you need to pull these modifications before you start working.
-Because of this, it's recommended to pull before pushing.
+Because of this, it is recommended to pull before pushing.

-Gitea CLI tea
+Gitea / Forgejo CLI tea

 Codeberg CLI berg